Fiji Airways has become the first airline from the South Pacific region to take delivery of the wide-body A350 XWB.

 Fiji Airways currently operates a fleet of A330 and will benefit from the common type rating with the A350 XWB which allows pilots and crews to operate on both aircraft types.

 The A350 XWB offers by design unrivalled operational flexibility and efficiency for all market segments up to ultra-long haul (15,000km).
-It features the latest aerodynamic design, a carbon fiber fuselage and wings, plus new fuel-efficient Rolls-Royce engines.
+It features the latest aerodynamic design, a carbon fibre fuselage and wings, plus new fuel-efficient Rolls-Royce engines.

 Together, these latest technologies translate into unrivalled levels of operational efficiency, with a 25% reduction in fuel burn and emissions.
 The A350 XWB’s Airspace cabin is the quietest of any twin-aisle and offers passengers and crews the most modern in-flight products for the most comfortable flying experience.